What does downsizing mean in real estate?

 Downsizing a home to better suit your lifestyle

 - Less maintenance: If you move from a single-family home into a condo or townhouse, you’ll minimize yard work, maintenance and cleaning time, giving you more free time.
-Find well furnished condos for sale in North Bay in the North Bay Real Estate Market at affordable rates.

 - Move closer to family: If you have kids or grandkids that live far away, relocating while downsizing can cut down on the travel time required to visit the people you care about.
 And if your grown kids are sad about you selling the family home, delivering the news can be a bit easier if you tell them you’re moving to be closer to them!